 Field Statements and Preliminary Examination for the Ph.D.

-The Preliminary Examination is the gateway to candidacy for the Ph.D.
-The student must submit copies of his/her research proposal and field statements to committee members at least 14 days before the exam.
+The Preliminary Exam The Preliminary Examination is the gateway to candidacy for the Ph.D.
+The student must submit copies of his/her research proposal and field statements to committee members and the Graduate Program Manager at least 14 days before the exam.
 The Preliminary Exam consists of an oral defense of the research proposal and field statements.
 The exam evaluates whether the candidate has sufficient breadth and depth of preparation, evaluates the overall merit, methodology, and feasibility of the proposed dissertation project, and offers an occasion for feedback between the candidate and the committee.
 The Committee will grade the Preliminary Examination on a Pass/Fail basis.
 At the examiners’ discretion and recommendation, a failing student may be reexamined on the whole exam or on one or more specific sections.

 Student Responsibilities in Cultural Section